About Adams County Children’s Advocacy Center

 To understand what a Children’s Advocacy Center (CAC) is, you must understand what children face without one.
 Without a CAC, the child may have to tell the worst experience of their life over and over again, to doctors, law enforcement, lawyers, therapists, investigators, judges, and others.
 They may have to talk about that traumatic experience in a police station where they think they might be in trouble or may be asked the wrong questions by a well-meaning teacher or another adult that could hurt the case against the abuser.

 When police or child protective services believe a child may be experiencing abuse, the child is brought to the CAC—a safe, child-focused environment—by a caregiver or other “safe” adult.
 At the CAC, the child tells their story once to a trained interviewer who knows the right questions to ask in a way that does not retraumatize the child.
 Then, a team that includes medical professionals, law enforcement, mental health, prosecution, child protective services, victim advocacy, and other professionals make decisions together about how to help the child based on the interview.
 CACs offer therapy and medical exams, plus courtroom preparation, victim advocacy, case management, and other services.
-This is called the multi-disciplinary team (MDIT) response and is a core part of the work of CACs.
+This is called the multi-disciplinary team (MDIT) response and is a crucial part of the investigation process.